axelitus/fuel-pkg-history/README.md

 * Make sure that the specified path is writeable

-WARNINGS!
+WARNING!
 (Please take a look at this or you could experience some problems):

 * The File Garbage Collector will collect *ALL* files that meet the codnitions:
 	- Filename starts with prefix 'prefix' and has extension 'extension'